Have you ever heard of the A-Spot? Well pay attention, you'll want to learn about this little pleasure center. Your partner will thank you, trust us!

 The a-spot is an often forgotten part of the vagina that needs special attention!
 When properly stimulated it can lead to earth-shattering orgasms and pleasure.

-Finding the a-spot allows for some new sexual positions, or bringing some fun toys into the bedroom.
+Finding the a-spot allows for some new sexual positions, or bringing some fun toys or even a desensitizing spray into the bedroom.

 Sex should be exciting, and any opportunity you have to improve your partner's pleasure and explore new aspects of your sex life should be explored with zeal.